 History of tourism

 I began exploratory research on this project through informal interviews and participant observation in the summer of 2019.

 This oral history project continues the attention to marginalized actors that takes center stage in my first research project, necessitating the creation of an oral archive of interviews and close collaboration with intermediaries in Zanzibar.
-I have spent years developing these connections and the Swahili language skills needed for such work.
+I have spent years developing these connections.